SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 # Contact Matching Documentation

 ## Introduction
-This documentation provides an overview of contact matching in Salesforce and how it is configured within the Some Event application.
+This documentation provides an overview of contact matching in Salesforce and how it is configured within the Summit Event application.

 ## Setting Up Contact Matching

 ### Salesforce Duplicate Rules
 1. To set up contact matching, we leverage standard Salesforce functionality, specifically Salesforce Duplicate Rules.

-2. In the Some Event application, navigate to the "Contact and Lead Matching" tab to configure contact matching.
+2. In the Summit Event application, navigate to the "Contact and Lead Matching" tab to configure contact matching.

 3. You have the option to use an advanced contact creation rule with custom Apex logic or use Salesforce Duplicate Rules.